mjk9898/Imputation_WellLog_CF/README.md

 # Introduction
 Welcome to the GitHub repository pertaining to our journal: _Imputation of missing values in well log data using k-nearest neighbor collaborative filtering_.

-Our research utilizes the collaboritve filtering algorithm to make predictions of the missing well log data values.
+Our research utilizes the k-nearest neighbor collaboritve filtering algorithm to make predictions of the missing well log data values.

 # Files
 The repository contains the following files: